The Indian Mutiny

 Day 8 Gwalior to Lucknow – by train

-Take the day train to Lucknow which arrives in the evening and stay for three nights at the Vivanta by Taj – Gomti Nagar Hotel.
+Take the day train to Lucknow which arrives in the evening and stay for three nights at the Lebua Hotel.
+Alternatively upgrade to the Vivanta by Taj – Gomti Nagar Hotel.
 Rich in Indian culture and British colonial history, Lucknow is best known as a centre of India's independence struggle and for the events surrounding the 1857 mutiny.
 Capital of Uttar Pradesh, Lucknow lines the banks of the River Gomti and is home to a wealth of extraordinary Muslim monuments and grand European architecture.
 (B)

 Day 9 Lucknow